landerrosette/algs4/README.md

     cmake --build . --target UF
     ```

-3. (Optional) Download sample input files from the booksite: https://algs4.cs.princeton.edu/code/.
+3. (Optional) Download sample input files from the book's website: https://algs4.cs.princeton.edu/code/.
 4. Run the client.
 You may redirect the input from a file (possibly one obtained in step 3):

     ```shell